Thank you EVERYONE – for the great feedback and encouragement! It's meant the world to me – and inspired me to keep on writing. Hope you enjoy! - MAC

 "I love you, too," I admit – feeling free as I say the words I've kept hidden for so long.

 He kisses my lips again, briefly, before touching his forehead to mine.
-"I've wanted to do that since the beginning."
+"I've wanted to do that for a long time."

-"The day we met," he says.
-"I didn't know it was love until a couple of years ago.
-But I cared about you immediately.
-I knew there was something about you – something special – the moment I met you."
+"I knew there was something about you – something special – the moment I met you."